candiesdoodle/gemini-alexa/README.md

     ```sh
     sam deploy --guided
     ```
+5.  **Store Gemini API Key in AWS Systems Manager Parameter Store**:
+    Before deploying, you need to securely store your Google AI Studio API Key in AWS SSM Parameter Store.
+Replace `YOUR_NEW_API_KEY` with your actual key:
+    ```sh
+    aws ssm put-parameter \
+        --name "/alexa-gemini/gemini-api-key" \
+        --value "YOUR_NEW_API_KEY" \
+        --type "SecureString"
+    ```
-5.  **Enter Parameters**: During the guided deployment, SAM will prompt you for parameters.
-For `GeminiApiKey`, paste your key from Google AI Studio.
-Accept the defaults for the other parameters.
+6.  **Deploy to AWS**: Deploy the application using the guided deployment process.
+SAM will no longer prompt you for the `GeminiApiKey`.
+    ```sh
+    sam deploy --guided
+    ```
-6.  **Configure Alexa Endpoint**: After deployment is complete, the SAM CLI will output the ARN of the `ChatGPTFunction`.
+7.  **Configure Alexa Endpoint**: After deployment is complete, the SAM CLI will output the ARN of the `ChatGPTFunction`.
 Copy this ARN.
-7. Go to the [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask) and create a new skill.
+8. Go to the [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask) and create a new skill.
-8. In your skill's configuration, navigate to the **Endpoint** section and paste the Lambda ARN you copied.
+9. In your skill's configuration, navigate to the **Endpoint** section and paste the Lambda ARN you copied.
-9.  **Define the Interaction Model**: Navigate to the **JSON Editor** section (under Interaction Model).
+10. **Define the Interaction Model**: Navigate to the **JSON Editor** section (under Interaction Model).
 Open the `skill.json` file from this project, copy its entire contents, and paste it into the editor.
 Save the model.